 What Is An Ultrasound of the Ankle Examination?

+An ultrasound scan is a painless test that allows live imaging of the inside of the body by using high frequency sound waves which are ‘reflected’ back to the probe from within the body.
 The ankle joint is a synovial joint connecting the distal ends of the tibia and fibula bones in the lower limb, with the proximal end of the talus bone.
 The movements produced by this joint helps the foot to be positioned in the dorsiflexion (up) and plantarflexion (down) motions.

 Ultrasound has been a proven diagnostic tool in the assessment of the ankle tendons, ligaments, plantar plate, Morton’s Neuroma, dislocation and rupture.
 A problem with any of these parts of the ankle structure can result in pain.